 Having a baby changes everything.
 From your relationship with your partner to the way in which you view the world.
 As a result, there are few things more exciting than starting your own family.
-However, not everyone is lucky enough to be able to conceive naturally, and may need to look into other options that allow them to start families, such as adoption and IVF treatment.
+However, not everyone is lucky enough to be able to conceive naturally, and may need to look into other options that allow them to start families, such as adoption and IVF treatment or even fostering.

 To put it simply IVF treatment is a medical process, first introduced in the 1970s, that allows couples with infertility issues to have their own baby.
 It is sometimes favoured over adoption as it allows as it uses the eggs and sperm from the couple, meaning they will be biologically related to their child.
 It works by extracting an egg from the mother, and hyperstimulating it through the use of special medicines.
 After this, the egg and sperm are brought together to form an embreyo, which is transferred to the uterus of the mother.
 However, although IVF treatment has great success rates, with 8 million babies being born through IVF since 1978, there are still many myths floating around on the internet, spreading incorrect information about the process that need to be broken down.